-- ► Open the following Web page: Settings → Messaging → E-Mail. - Enter the user name (account name) agreed with the Internet provider (max.
-74 characters) in the Authentication Name field. - Enter the password agreed with the provider for accessing the incoming e-mail server (max.
-32 characters; case sensitive) in the Authentication password field. - Enter the name of the incoming e-mail server (POP3 server) (max.
+- ▶ Open the following Web page: Settings → Messaging → E-Mail. - ▶ Enter the user name (account name) agreed with the Internet provider (max.
+50 characters) in the Authentication Name field.

+- ▶ Enter the password agreed with the provider for accessing the incoming email server (max.
+50 characters; case sensitive) in the Authentication password field. - ▶ Enter the name of the incoming e-mail server (POP3 server) (max.
 74 characters) in the POP3 Server field.
-Example: pop.theserver.com. - From the Check for new e-mail list select the time interval at which your phone should check if new messages have arrived in your incoming e-mail server.
+Example: pop.theserver.com. - ▶ From the Check for new e-mail list select the time interval at which your phone should check if new messages have arrived in your incoming e-mail server.
 Select Never to deactivate the prompt.
-Select one of the other values to activate the prompt for new e-mail messages. - Select the Set button to save the settings in your phone.
+Select one of the other values to activate the prompt for new e-mail messages. - ▶ Select the Set button to save the settings in your phone.

-For information on how e-mail messages are displayed and opened on your handset with messaging-capability, please see the extensive user guides for the Gigaset S675 IP or C470 IP for example.
-These are available on the Internet at: www.gigaset.com
+- Please note -- For information on ho messaging-capable ha w e-mail messages are displayed and opened on the ndset, please see the extensive user guides for the Gigaset S675 IP or C47 70 IP for example.
+These are available on the Internet at: www.siemens.com/qi gaset.